 The SStruct interface uses a graph to allow nearly arbitrary relationships between part data.
-The graph is constructed from stencils plus some additional data-coupling information set by the GraphAddEntries() routine.
-Another method for relating part data is the GridSetNeighborbox() routine, which is particularly suited for block-structured grid problems.
+The graph is constructed from stencils or finite element stiffness matrices plus some additional data-coupling information set by the GraphAddEntries() routine.
+Two other methods for relating part data are the GridSetNeighborPart() and GridSetSharedPart() routines, which are particularly well suited for block-structured grid problems.
+The latter is useful for finite element codes.